 When it comes to men’s health, guys tend to be reactive rather than proactive.
 Unlike their female counterparts, many guys don’t keep a close eye on what’s happening with their bodies.
+And, they tend to put off their health screenings for longer than necessary.
 Here, we speak to medical specialists about key men’s health concerns that might not be at the forefront of most people’s minds.
 From colonoscopy to prostate and cardiovascular screening, here’s what guys can do to maximise their health.

 #1 Don’t pretend you’re fine – ask for help!

 Though mental illness is a global issue that affects both genders, it’s something that can affect men and women quite differently.
 As a result, some disorders may be harder to recognise.
 For example, men who are depressed may show symptoms of anger and irritability rather than any typical signs of “the blues”.

 Not only are males less likely than women to discuss their mental health issues with family and friends, they’re also less likely to seek help for fear of humiliation or shame.
 Some men see it as a sign of weakness and keep it all bottled up.
 Additionally, males are more likely to resort to more harmful coping methods in response to their distress.
 Males have a higher tendency towards substance abuse and antisocial behaviours than females.